haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 #### Job submission

-This interface allows us to modify many parameters that control the behaviour of HADDOCK but in our case the default values are all appropriate.
-It also allows us to download the input structures of the docking run (in the form of a tgz archive) and a haddockparameter file which contains all the settings and input structures for our run (in json format).
-We strongly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
-It can serve as input reference for the run.
-This file can also be edited to change a few parameters for example.
+This interface allows us to modify many parameters that control the behaviour of HADDOCK, but in our case, the default values are all appropriate.
+It also allows us to download the input structures of the docking run (in the form of a tgz archive) and a *haddockparameter* file which contains all the settings and input structures for our run (in json format).
+We strongly recommend downloading this file as it will allow you to repeat the run by uploading it into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
+The *haddockparameter* file also serves as a run input reference.
+It can be edited to change a few parameters and repeat the run without going through the whole menu process again.

 * **Step 11:** Click on the **Submit** button at the bottom left of the interface.